-The power of a Key Worker
+The Power of a Key Worker

-The model ensures that the individuals or families we work with have one main contact at Therapy Focus, but access to a team of clinicians with diverse skill sets and knowledge to achieve the best outcomes.
-A Key Worker is one therapist within a team, and is responsible for coordinating a client’s therapy services.
+At Therapy Focus we use a Key Worker model when delivering therapy services.
+The model ensures that the individuals and families we work with have one main contact at Therapy Focus, but access to a team of therapists with diverse skills and experience.

 What does a Key Worker do?